scallop/scallop/README.md

 For more examples, you can look at Scallop's [test suite](https://github.com/Rogach/scallop/tree/master/src/test/scala) or consult the [API docs](http://rogach.github.com/scallop/#org.rogach.scallop.package).

-Also, I wrote a [blog post](http://rogach-scala.blogspot.com/2012/04/better-cli-option-parsing-in-scala.html) about Scallop.
+Also, I wrote a [blog post](http://rogach-scala.blogspot.com/2012/04/better-cli-option-parsing-in-scala.html) and [another one](http://rogach-scala.blogspot.com/2012/04/configuration-objects-in-scallop.html) about Scallop.

 Thanks
 ------